QualiSystems/devguide_source/_cloudproviders/9.0.0/L2-networking-management.md

 #### Handle Request

+**setVlan action request:**

+* The requested VLAN mode is indicated in a property called *mode* under *connectionParams*.
+The VLAN id array can receive many VLAN id permutations.
+Please refer to the online help for all support permutations.
+* If the cloud provider supports VXLAN or both VLAN and VXLAN, it is required to expose a discoverable attribute on the cloud provider's **VLAN Type** call.
+The default value is **VLAN** and cloudshell permits VLAN ids in the 2-4096 range.
+If the **VLAN Type** attribute is set to **VXLAN**, CloudShell will permit VLAN ids to be allocated in the 2-16,000,000 range.
-*customAttributes* is a list of special attributes for a specific action.
+* *customAttributes* is a list of special attributes for a specific action.
 The *setVlan* action can get a custom attribute called **Vnic Name**.
 When this attribute exists, we can use it in custom logic that will allocate a specific VNIC to the App's VM.
-For example, the **Vnic Name** value is 1 and the cloud provider shell needs to create the VLAN connection on eth1.

-<a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/ac94224fd2368aaa9b589bcdfd30e449a53c90ce/src/heavenly_cloud_service_wrapper.py#L299" target="_blank">Code example</a>
+For example, the **Vnic Name** value is 1 and the cloud provider shell needs to create the VLAN connection on eth1. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/ac94224fd2368aaa9b589bcdfd30e449a53c90ce/src/heavenly_cloud_service_wrapper.py#L299" target="_blank">Code example</a>.

+**removeVlan action request:**

+* The *actionTarget* property is an object that indicates on which compute resource we need to apply the *removeVlan* action request.
+* The target resource might have more than one network interface so to determine on which interface to perform the *removeVlan* action, you need to find the *interface* attribute value.
+The *removeVlan* request contains an array of all connector attributes.
+The unique identifier of the network interface to disconnect is the value of the *Interface* attribute.

 #### Method result

 **setVlan action result:**

 If the action is successful, you need to set *updatedInterface* property.
 The value of this property is set on an attribute on the relevant connector.
 Each connector in CloudShell has a source and a target component.
-Cloudshell will automatically determine if the action result is for source or target of the connector and set this value on the appropriate attribute - **Source Interface** or **Target Interface**.
+Cloudshell automatically determines if the action result is for source or target of the connector and sets this value on the appropriate attribute - **Source Interface** or **Target Interface**.

 <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/e5a7fffbda4e661b58dc30f9e6355981dfc0bb86/src/heavenly_cloud_service_wrapper.py#L300-L302" target="_blank">Code example</a>